Capacity Building Commission

 Further, CSTIs shall be supported in expanding the Indian Knowledge System, case-based training content and digitalisation.
 This will be achieved through structured workshops in collaboration with academic partners to strengthen the quality and relevance of content on platforms such as iGOT Karmayogi and Amrit Gyan Kosh.

-NSCSTI 2.0 Focus Areas
+UNNATI Focus Areas

-NSCSTI aims to accelerate progress over the next phase by:
+UNNATI aims to accelerate progress over the next phase by:

 • Strengthening QIP outcomes: Enabling institutes currently at 0–2 star levels to move up to the 3-star benchmark.